 Camel will provide exchange information as attributes (just a java.util.Map) to the string template.
-The Exchange is transferred as:
+The Exchange is transfered as:

-key value
+value

-exchange The Exchange itself.
+The Exchange itself.

-headers The headers of the In message.
+The headers of the In message.

-camelContext The Camel Context.
+The Camel Context.

-request The In message.
+The In message.

-in The In message.
+The In message.

-body The In message body.
+The In message body.

-out The Out message (only for InOut message exchange pattern).
+The Out message (only for InOut message exchange pattern).

-response The Out message (only for InOut message exchange pattern).
+The Out message (only for InOut message exchange pattern).